tudny/Math-s/README.md

 # Math-s

 ## How to play?
-Move your pawns to rich the highest level of the board.
+Move your pawns to reach the highest level of the board.
 Select your pawn and select its destination.
 If you want to cancel hit ESC

+## Challenge
+Try to get to 5th level

 ## How to run?